suranabhavya/Data-Science-Project/README.md

     * For this dataset, our current goal was to explore whether building characteristics could be used to train a classifier to predict the likelihood of a violation.

     * To enable this, we merged the Public Works Violations dataset with the Property Assessment dataset.
 The linkage was established through the Street Address Management dataset.

-     The Public Works Violation and Street Address Management Dataset have a common attribute 'sam_id' == 'SAM_ADDRESS_ID'.
-Street Address Management dataset and Property Assessment Dataset have a common attribute ('PARCEL' == 'PID').
-So based on this connection we added new attribute to Property Assessment Dataset, 'violation_bool' which is 1 if the corresponding 'PID' has a violation recorded, else 0.
+    * The attribute 'sam_id' from the Public Works dataset corresponds to 'SAM_ADDRESS_ID' in the Street Address Management dataset.
+The attribute 'PARCEL' from the Street Address Management dataset corresponds to 'PID' in the Property Assessment dataset.
+Based on this connection we added new attribute to Property Assessment Dataset, 'violation_bool' has value 1 if the corresponding 'PID' has a violation recorded, else 0.

-    * We then did the usual data cleaning.
-We dropped attributes with a considerable amount of null values.
-We also then dropped the location based attributes, because our experiments on location didnt provide us with any insights (discussed in the next section).
+    * As part of standard data cleaning process, we dropped attributes with a considerable amount of null values.
+We also removed location-based attributes which were not useful for current analysis objectives.

-    * We then imputed values for 'FULL_BTH', 'HLF_BTH', 'KITCHENS', 'FIREPLACES', as they seemed important for predicting violations, and then dropped the remaining null value rows.
+    * Finally, we imputed missing values for key attributes such as 'FULL_BTH', 'HLF_BTH', 'KITCHENS', and 'FIREPLACES', which we considered potentially important for predicting violations.
+Any remaining rows with null values were then removed.

 ### Current Insights

-1. We tried plotting the violations to their locations to see if we can get any insights about a particular area having an increased number of violations of a particular category.
-This didn't give us the results we hoped we would get.

-It just looked like all violations take place in all the places.
-When plotted together, trash related violations dominate the whole map as there are in a majority.
-When tried plotting separately, they were either too sparse or too dense.

-2. We then tried to answer a couple of questions regarding the Public Works Violations dataset:
+1. We were able to answer a a few key questions regarding the Public Works Violations dataset:

     * Q: Which address has the most repeated violations?
 A: 74 Clarendon ST Suite A
         ![Properties with violations](images/add_with_rep_violations.png)